- How to Preheat a Pizza Stone

 Where Do You Place a Pizza Stone in the Oven?

 It would help to decide whether to bake your pizza or grill it.
-If you choose to bake using your pizza stone, you will place your pizza stone on the lowest rack of an oven.
+If you choose to bake using your pizza stone, you will place the pizza stone on the lowest rack of an oven.

 Important: Ensure the oven is cold before placing your pizza stone.